YujieLyu/Focusing/README.md

 #### **Part A: Focus Now**

-1. Click "Focus Now" on the homepage.
+1. Click "**Focus Now**" on the homepage.

-2. Select "Instagram", "Facebook" to block
+2. Select "Instagram", "Facebook" to block.

-3. Set 1 hour for this focusing task
+3. Set 1 hour for this focusing task.

-4. Click "Start"
+4. Click "**Start**"

-   Check:
+   Check if:

-   - Instagram and Facebook are both blocked
+   - Instagram and Facebook are both blocked.
-   - The countdown views of Instagram and Facebook both show1 hour
+   - The countdown views of Instagram and Facebook both show 1 hour.

-5. Kill Foucsing:
+5. Kill **Focusing**(remove this running app from system recent task list):

-   - Both of them can be blocked
+   - Both of them can still be blocked.

-6. After 1 hour, a finish view will show up
+6. After 1 hour, a finish view will show up.

 7. Then try to open Instagram and Facebook:

-   - Facebook can be open as usual
+   - Facebook can be open as usual.
-   - Instagram is blocked because of the "Reading" profile and the countdown time is the interval from now to 23:50
+   - Instagram is blocked because of the "**Reading**" profile.
+   -  The countdown time is the interval from now to 23:50.

 8. Cancel focusing task: